Here are a list of the events that ACM organizes:

 Coffee chats are a way to meet your fellow CS students, find out what classes/professors you should take, and get free coffee, hot chocolate, or some other drink.
 They are usually held at the beginning of each semester.

 Do you have event suggestions or feedback?
-Email us at email@example.com.
+Please email us at firstname.lastname@example.org.